groboclown/petronia/docs/extensions/api/base.md

 * Public triggering allowed
 * Public listening allowed

-Asks the component factory to create a new instance.
-The target of the event is the component factory, which will be called with the request_id to allow the called-back target to know which component was created.
+to allow the called-back target to know which component was created.

 ### Event `petronia.participant/started`